11 new COVID-19 cases, no community transmission

 Mr Andrews said it had been a difficult task to shut down the mass gathering without that in itself becoming an infection control nightmare.

 “People understand that Victoria Police did their very best.

 “But you know, we can’t vaccinate against selfishness and these people should be ashamed.
 Absolutely ashamed.
 It’s just wrong.”

 COVID-19 Commander Jeroen Weimar described protesters as a “small minority having a self-indulgent tantrum.”

-Chief Health Officer Brett Sutton said on Saturday the state was “on track” for a planned easing of restrictions on Tuesday but declined to confirm it.
+Chief Health Officer Brett Sutton said yesterday (Saturday, July 24) the state was “on track” for a planned easing of restrictions in two days’ time but declined to confirm it.